Share

 How do they taste?

-They’re really nice and soft are lightly sweet, but dense.
+They’re really nice and soft, and lightly sweet.
 Almond flour will do that to you.
 Eventually, I want to try whipping some air into the recipe and using egg whites instead of whole eggs to see how it changes the texture.

 That’s another experiment for another day, though!